mumuki/mulang/edl/README.md

 ## Predicates

 Like with standard expectations, you can use predicates with the inspections.
-The simplest of them is the _named_ predicate, that matches a name exactly againts the given identifier:
+The simplest of them is the _named_ predicate, that matches a name exactly against the given identifier:

 ```
 expectation "`System` must be used":